MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 ---
-title: Create a bot using adaptive dialogs   - Bot Service
+title: Create a bot using declarative adaptive dialogs
 description: Learn how to create a bot that incorporates adaptive using the declarative approach in the Bot Framework SDK.
 keywords: declarative, adaptive
 author: kamrani